Loughborough University Research Publications

 Al-Bourae, Y, Liang, Q, Downie, M (2012) Tidal simulation in loch linnhe using a finite volume shallow flow model.
 In , Proceedings of the International Offshore and Polar Engineering Conference, pp.801-807.

 Liang, QH (2011) A new coupled model for simulating shallow flow driven morphological change.
-In , AIP Conference Proceedings, pp.319-322, DOI: 10.1063/1.3651908.
+In , Aip Conference Proceedings, pp.319-322, DOI: 10.1063/1.3651908.

 Liang, Q (2010) A new adaptive grid based shallow water equation solver for coastal hydrodynamic modeling.
 In , Proceedings of the International Offshore and Polar Engineering Conference, pp.768-774.